2022 International Writing Program (IWP) Fall Residency

 Candidates should submit the following documents as an application package:

 - 10-15 pages of poetry or prose in English.
 If the poetry or prose is translated into English, provide the name and title of the translator.

 - A literary-based resume or CV.

-- The original-language text of above translated writing sample, including reference to the name and date of its original publication, if any.
+- The original-language text of the above-translated writing sample, including reference to the name and date of its original publication, if any.

 - Digital image of the passport main page (if available).